saramic/learning/blog/20170109_ruby_conf_au.md

     - knesthetic - just build it
     - face to face
     - active
-  * perception of progress - can help
+  * perception of progress - can help - Sinek videos
   * Grit - self determination
     - dedicate time to keep learning new things
   * risk to be stupid - make mistakes
-  * hard vs soft skills
+  * hard(precision playing an instrumet) vs soft skills(interpreting situations)
   * set a goal
   * set deadlines
   * create challenges